Written For ParentCircle Website new design update

 Get the feel of it: A sure way of finding out if a preschool is a good fit for your child and family is to pay a visit there, like Priya did.
 Arrange for a tour of the school, and attend a session if you can.

 Find out how welcome you will be: A parent's job does not end with admitting their kids in a preschool and handing them over to the teacher there.
 It is essential for parents to develop a relationship with the teacher.
 An important point to bear in mind while finding the right preschool for your child is their policy about visitors.
 Check whether you can stop by anytime to visit your child's classroom.
 The teachers should be willing to talk to you, both to share information (e.g. what they notice about your child's interests and growth) and to receive information from you.
 It should be a two-way conversation.
-Check also if the preschool organises regular programmes and sessions where they discuss the progress of a child with the parent and accept suggestions on how to deal with difficulties.
+Check also if the preschool organizes regular programs and sessions where they discuss the progress of a child with the parent and accept suggestions on how to deal with difficulties.

 School environment and infrastructure: Check for: